mindspore-ai/community/sigs/mslite/README.md

 # MindSpore AKG Special Interest Group (SIG)

-This is the working repo for the AKG Special Interest Group (SIG).
+This is the working repo for the mslite Special Interest Group (SIG).
 This repo contains all the artifacts, materials, meeting notes and proposals regarding **MS Lite Converter** , **MS Lite Runtime**.
 Feedbacks and contributions are welcomed.
 1. **Converter**: converter is an offline tool has three parts, frontend, IR, and backend, aims to generate a compact model with applying graph optimizations and post training quantization.
 2. **Runtime**: runtime deploys to device and executes online, has Lite RT and Lite Micro two modes.